ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

     aligned.to_csv(nomeoutput,index=False)
 ```

-After the semi-automatic mashup D5-alpha was edited because it still contained some unnecessary data.
-Because D4.2 contained some items related to "Scuola dell'infanzia" that are not covered by the project, in D5-alpha these items have been removed.
-Then, other unnecessary fields have been removed and the headings of the csv have been modified in order to make it easier for the computation process (Explained [below](https://github.com/sebucci/sebucci.github.io/blob/master/readme.md#51-processing-data-through-computation))
+After the semi-automatic mashup, D5-alpha was edited to remove unnecessary data such as data related to "Scuola dell'infanzia", not covered by this project.
+Subsequently, the headings of the CSV dataset were modified in order to facilitate further computation processes (see [below](https://github.com/sebucci/sebucci.github.io/blob/master/readme.md#51-processing-data-through-computation))

-The final CSV dataset obtained was then transformed into a RDF dataset through an XSLT script.
-For each school an RDF description was created where the column headings of the CSV input dataset were converted to properties.
+Finally, the CSV dataset obtained was transformed into a RDF dataset through an XSLT script.
+For each school an RDF description was created where the column headings of the CSV input dataset were converted to RDF properties.
 The RDF dataset obtained makes use of different ontologies, such as [DCMI Metadata Terms](http://dublincore.org/documents/dcmi-terms/), [Dublin Core Metadata Element Set](http://www.dublincore.org/documents/dces/), [GeoNames](https://www.geonames.org/), [FOAF](http://xmlns.com/foaf/spec/), [Cultural-ON (Cultural ONtology)](http://dati.beniculturali.it/lodview/cis/.html).

 ## 4. Datasets analysis